1.1 - IN THESE TERMS OF TRADE:

-Subject to clause 6.1, any times quoted for completion or delivery are effective from the date of receipt by the Supplier of a Goods and Services Order, together with all information and particulars the Supplier requires to proceed with the manufacture without interruption or delay.
+Subject to clause 6.1, any times quoted for completion or delivery are effective from the date of receipt by the Supplier of a Goods and Services Order, or the date of receipt of all information and particulars the Supplier requires to proceed with the manufacture, whichever is the later.
 All such times are to be treated as estimates only and the Supplier shall not be liable for failure to dispatch, install, or otherwise perform within such times unless otherwise agreed in writing.
-In all cases, the time allowed for completion or delivery shall be extended to reasonable periods for delays caused by the Customer, or by any other cause whatsoever beyond the Supplier’s reasonable control.
+In all cases, the time allowed for completion or delivery shall be extended by reasonable periods to allow for delays caused by the Customer, or by any other cause whatsoever beyond the Supplier’s reasonable control.

 6.7 - Goods Supplied by Third Party